PyVRP/PyVRP/README.md

 - A notebook implementing a `solve` method using PyVRP's components, [here][9].
   This notebook is a great way to dive deeper into how PyVRP works internally.

-If you are new to vehicle routing or metaheuristics, you might benefit from first reading the [introduction to VRP][6] and [introduction to HGS][7] pages.
+If you are new to vehicle routing or metaheuristics, you might also benefit from reading the [introduction to VRP][6] and [introduction to HGS][7] pages.

 ### Getting help

 Feel free to open an issue or a new discussion thread here on GitHub.
 When writing your issue or discussion, please follow the instructions [here][3].
-For professional support, contact us at info@routinglab.tech.
+For professional support, contact us at [info@routinglab.tech](mailto:info@routinglab.tech).

 ### Contributing